 Through vitamin K2 in combination with D.

-Vitamin D helps to “unlock” the bones and teeth to receive calcium through the vehicle of vitamin K2.
+Keeping Vitamin D at optimal level helps to "unlock" the bones and teeth to receive calcium through the vehicle of vitamin K2.

 Vitamins K2 and D help to make sure calcium gets deposited where it needs to go!

 Without adequate amounts of K2 or D, calcium isn't as regulated as it should be and moves directly to our soft tissue, including our arteries.

 Another word for this is arteriosclerosis.

 Of course, the first thing I thought when I learned this was WOW!
 How many glasses of skim milk was I told to drink during the "low fat 80s and 90s" because it made my bones strong?
 And how much calcium was I told to supplement with when I was in my teen years?